RetroDECK/components/archive_later/dosbox-x/README.md

 Troubleshooting
 ---------------
-- double-free / crash during `vhdmake -diff` — use `IMGMAKE -link` instead; the script uses IMGMAKE now.
+ - double-free / crash during `vhdmake -diff` — do not use `vhdmake -diff` inside autoexec; create differencing children with `cvhdmake -f -l <parent> <child>` instead.
+The runtime and packaging flows use `cvhdmake` as the single supported path for differencing children.
 - IMGMOUNT cannot create drive from file / sanity check failure — verify the image was created with `imgmake` and that the boot sector and partition table are valid.
 - If DOSBox‑X cannot open a logfile or complains about missing logs it may be due to file path variables inside the environment or sandboxing (Flatpak).
 Not critical for launch but helpful to investigate for debugging.